scottvr/HOGRAZR-199x/README.md

 need X-Acto knives and pliers to open, and will almost always injure yourself or the product trying to open) it was labeled as "Hog Raiser", which brings to mind harmless fun in the form of some sort of farming game..
 In fact, the lede below the title said "Frank Farmer.
 Make the farmer happy."
-Which is a pretty odd and not really inviting or exciting, not enticing to make one want to play the game, but certainly causes a bit of curiosity.
+Which is pretty odd and not really inviting or exciting, not enticing to make one want to play the game, but certainly causes a bit of curiosity.